wavexx/fgallery/README.rst

 directly.
 JPEG and PNG files are also re-optimized (losslessy) before being archived to furthermore save space.

+Image captions are read from simple text files or directly from EXIF metadata.
+Captions can be controlled by the user using the "bubble" icon or by pressing the "c" keyboard shortcut, which cycles between normal/always hidden/always shown visualization modes.

 Preview and thumbnail images are converted to the sRGB color-space by default, which provides better results on normal displays and browsers without color management support.